Belgium coach Wilmots rises from fallback to favorite

 Still, Belgium clearly believe they have the right man now.

-Wilmots recently agreed a four-year contract extension worth a reported 800,000 euros ($1.1 million) per year to make him Belgium’s highest paid coach and to keep him in charge until the 2018 World Cup in Russia.
+Wilmots signed a four-year contract extension in April worth a reported 800,000 euros ($1.1 million) per year to make him Belgium’s highest paid coach and to keep him in charge until the 2018 World Cup in Russia.

 ($1 = 0.7234 Euros)